Maastricht and Venue

 TERMIS 2021 will take place at the Maastricht Exhibition & Congress Centre (MECC).

 The Maastricht Exhibition & Congress Center (MECC) offers space for trade fairs, congresses and cultural and sporting events.

-With 30,000 m2 of event halls, 28 meeting rooms and 2 auditoriums, MECC Maastricht offers unique possibilities and the flexibility to realize every conference and event.
+With 30,000 m2 of event halls, 28 meeting rooms and 2 auditoriums, MECC Maastricht offers unique possibilities and the flexibility to realize every congress and event.

 MECC Maastricht organizes and facilitates conferences, fairs and events in a multifunctional and intimate exhibition and conference center with European allure, where customization is still possible and people actually meet in the ambiance that is so characteristic of Maastricht.

 Maastricht is located in the southeast of the Netherlands, close to the borders of both Belgium and Germany.
 As a city, it is one of the oldest in the Netherlands with historical architecture and an thriving community.
 With the Brightlands campus leading the way in materials research, Maastricht is a centre for innovation and is fast becoming recognised as a bio hub on the world stage.
 Benefitting from having everything within walking distance, Maastricht is a really pleasant city to take a stroll, through lively squares, winding streets and along the river Maas.
 Within a couple of hours of Maastricht there are 8 Airports including Eindhoven, Brussels Zaventem, and Dusseldorf, with some airline providing onward travel by coach to Maastricht.

 Maastricht is the city of life sciences & (bio)materials